zalando-incubator/kubernetes-on-aws/docs/user-guide/running-in-production.rst

 Minimum Number of Replicas
 ==========================

-Always run at least two replicas of your application to survive cluster updates and autoscaling without downtime.
+Always run at least two replicas (three or more are recommended) of your application to survive cluster updates and autoscaling without downtime.

 Readiness Probes
 ================

-Configure a ``readinessProbe`` to make sure that your container only gets traffic after successful application start:
+Web applications should always configure a ``readinessProbe`` to make sure that the container only gets traffic after successful startup:

 .. code-block:: yaml